 Birth injuries from placental abruption can be the result of medical negligence.
 At Cullan & Cullan, our medically-trained lawyers can help you understand why your child was injured during birth and recover compensation for your pain and suffering.

-Send us a message or call (816) 253-8606 to speak with our birth injury attorneys in Kansas City.
+Send us a message or call (816) 253-8606 to speak to our medically licensed birth injury attorneys.

 Placental Abruption Symptoms